 Master of Public Health

-The UNC Gillings MPH Program in Asheville will welcome the first class of students in August 2018 and provide training in core public health and rural health issues, healthcare transformation, and public health leadership skills in collaboration with community partners across rural Western North Carolina.
-Through sound research and the development of innovative interdisciplinary public health interventions, students will become fluent in pursuing health equity in rural communities, addressing community health concerns, and navigating healthcare systems.
+The Master of Public Health (MPH) Program in Asheville led by UNC Gillings School of Global Public Health provides training in core public health and rural health issues, healthcare transformation, and public health leadership skills in collaboration with community partners across rural Western North Carolina.
+Through sound research and the development of innovative interdisciplinary public health interventions, students become fluent in pursuing health equity in rural communities, addressing community health concerns, and navigating healthcare systems.

 Why Public Health?

-Research demonstrates that public health has a strong influence on individual and community well-being, with some estimates showing public health factors accounting for more than 95% of health outcomes such as life expectancy, quality-adjusted life years, and mortality rates.
-(Hartley, 2004).
+Research demonstrates that public health has a strong influence on individual and community well-being, with some estimates showing public health factors accounting for more than 80% of health outcomes such as life expectancy, quality-adjusted life years, and mortality rates.1